Post-Completion OPT

 You may work as a volunteer or unpaid intern, where this does not violate any labor laws.
 You must be able to provide evidence from the employer that you worked at least 20 hours per week during the period of employment.

-What happens if your EAD card has incorrect information on it?
+What happens if your EAD Card has incorrect information on it?

-- Wait to receive a job offer so you can show your EAD to your employer.
-The correction process may require you to mail the incorrect EAD to USCIS.
+- Wait to receive a job offer so you can show your EAD Card to your employer.
+The correction process may require you to mail the incorrect EAD Card to USCIS.
 Ideally, you should wait to request the correction after your employer has copied your EAD for hiring purposes.

-If your EAD is lost in the mail:
+For EADs Cards lost in the mail:

 - Submit a report to USPS about your lost document.